-State government also provides assistance through grants and loans to local governments under the One Georgia program for industrial infrastructure and other economic development support programs.
+State government also aids through grants and loans to local governments under the One Georgia program for industrial infrastructure and other economic development support programs.
 During the last several years, infrastructure improvements for economic development have accelerated.
-Since 2002, One Georgia grants have been awarded to 62 CSRA projects totaling \$30,069,933 (Table D-3).
+Since 2002, One Georgia grants have been awarded to 72 CSRA projects totaling \$39,147,355.35 (Table D-3).
+Data was collected for the Georgia Department of Community Affairs website.